kids encyclopedia robot

 Other notable students

-Geoffrey Everest Hinton CC FRS FRSC (born 6 December 1947) is a British-Canadian computer scientist, cognitive scientist, cognitive psychologist and most noted for his work on artificial neural networks, which has earned him the title as the "Godfather of AI".
+Geoffrey Everest Hinton (born 6 December 1947) is a British-Canadian computer scientist, cognitive scientist, cognitive psychologist, and Nobel Prize winner in Physics, known for his work on artificial neural networks which earned him the title as the "Godfather of AI".

 With David Rumelhart and Ronald J. Williams, Hinton was co-author of a highly cited paper published in 1986 that popularised the backpropagation algorithm for training multi-layer neural networks, although they were not the first to propose the approach.
 Hinton is viewed as a leading figure in the deep learning community.
 The image-recognition milestone of the AlexNet designed in collaboration with his students Alex Krizhevsky and Ilya Sutskever for the ImageNet challenge 2012 was a breakthrough in the field of computer vision.

 Hinton received the 2018 Turing Award, often referred to as the "Nobel Prize of Computing", together with Yoshua Bengio and Yann LeCun, for their work on deep learning.
 They are sometimes referred to as the "Godfathers of Deep Learning", and have continued to give public talks together.
-He was also awarded the 2024 Nobel Prize in Physics, shared with John Hopfield.
+He was also awarded with John Hopfield the 2024 Nobel Prize in Physics for foundational discoveries and inventions that enable machine learning with artificial neural networks.

 Education

-Hinton was educated at Clifton College in Bristol and King's College, Cambridge.
-After repeatedly changing his degree between different subjects like natural sciences, history of art, and philosophy, he eventually graduated in 1970 with a Bachelor of Arts in experimental psychology.
+Hinton was educated at Clifton College in Bristol and the University of Cambridge as an undergraduate student of King's College, Cambridge.
+After repeatedly changing his degree between different subjects like natural sciences, history of art, and philosophy, he eventually graduated with a BA degree in experimental psychology in 1970.
 He continued his study at the University of Edinburgh where he was awarded a PhD in artificial intelligence in 1978 for research supervised by Christopher Longuet-Higgins.

 Career and research

-After his PhD, Hinton worked at the University of Sussex and at the MRC Applied Psychology Unit, and after difficulty finding funding in Britain, the University of California, San Diego and Carnegie Mellon University.
+After his PhD, Hinton initially worked at the University of Sussex and at the MRC Applied Psychology Unit.
+After having difficulty getting funding in Britain, he worked in the U.S. at the University of California, San Diego and Carnegie Mellon University.
 He was the founding director of the Gatsby Charitable Foundation Computational Neuroscience Unit at University College London.
-He is currently University Professor Emeritus in the computer science department at the University of Toronto.
+He is currently University Professor Emeritus in the computer science department at the University of Toronto, where he has been affiliated since 1987.

 Hinton's research concerns ways of using neural networks for machine learning, memory, perception, and symbol processing.
 He has written or co-written more than 200 peer reviewed publications.